Best Risk Management Strategies for Prop Firm Challenges

 Risk management is what separates funded traders from blown accounts.
 Here are the risk rules you need to follow to pass any prop firm challenge.

-Get funded with City Traders Imperium
+Get funded with Trading Plus

 Introduction